 Notes

-- For a special shahi taste, make a paste of soaked almonds and cashews to add in gravy.
-It will not only make rice gravy but also gives you perfect taste on every bite.
+- For a special shahi korma taste, make a paste of soaked almonds and cashews to add in gravy.
+It will not only make thick and consistent gravy but also gives the perfect taste on every bite.

 - Use homemade garam masala rather than using store-bought.
 It will make a big difference in korma taste.